Press release

 Wharf 25: A Concrete Demonstration of the Urgent Need for Action

 Wharf 25, built around 1905, is a 224-metre-long structure of wooden caissons topped by a concrete copewall.
-Activity has already been limited for the past 10 years, and it was closed completely in March 2023 as it had reached the end of its useful life.
+Activity had already been limited for the past 10 years, and it was closed completely in March 2023 as it had reached the end of its useful life.

-In addition to its operational role, wharf 25 served as a bulwark for intra-port logistics routes and port infrastructures.
-With the collapse of the copewall, this protective role is now compromised making the infrastructures even more vulnerable to erosion and river conditions.
+In addition to its operational role, Wharf 25 served as a bulwark for intra-port logistics routes and port infrastructures.
+With the collapse of the copewall, this protective role is now compromised, making the infrastructures even more vulnerable to erosion and river conditions.
 It’s a clear demonstration of the fact that deteriorating wharves have effects far beyond the Port’s borders, with direct consequences for the resilience of supply chains and transport networks.

 Safety: Situation Under Control